ardanlabs/gotraining/topics/go/README.md

 * Integrity is about every allocation, read and write of memory being accurate, consistent and efficient.
 The type system is critical to making sure we have this `micro` level of integrity.
 * Integrity is about every data transformation being accurate, consistent and efficient.
 Writing less code and error handling is critical to making sure we have this `macro` level of integrity.

+**Write Less Code:**

+There have been studies that have researched the number of bugs you can expect to have in your software.
+The industry average is around 15 to 50 bugs per 1000 lines of code.
+One simple way to reduce the number of bugs, and increase the integrity of your software, is to write less code.

+Bjarne Stroustrup stated that writing more code than you need results in `Ugly`, `Large` and `Slow` code:

+* `Ugly`: Leaves places for bugs to hide.
+* `Large`: Ensures incomplete tests.
+* `Slow`: Encourages the use of shortcuts and dirty tricks.

 **Error Handling:**

 When error handling is treated as an exception and not part of the main code, you can expect the majority of your critical failures to be due to error handling.